 Brown rice as a dietary staple is also believed to help people who are overweight to shed more pounds and reduce their body mass index.
 Brown rice also contains more dietary fiber than white rice.
 High-fiber foods cause you to feel fuller longer and reduce calorie intake.

 Vitamin E in brown rice has strong antioxidant properties and prevents the adverse effects of oxidative stress on the skin, including photoaging.
 This may help reduce the risk of various skin disorders and delay premature aging (9).

 The phenolic compounds in brown rice may help reduce skin redness and soothe skin irritation.
 The antioxidants in the rice may also slow down the aging process and reduce the appearance of wrinkles.
 However, more research is warranted in this regard.

 5. May Help Improve Overall Health

-Brown rice is rich in manganese, whose deficiency may lead to many complications, including low fertility, stunted or impaired growth, and poor bone formation and skeletal defects.
+Brown rice is rich in manganese, whose deficiency may lead to many complications, including low fertility, stunted or impaired growth, poor bone formation, and skeletal defects.
 Manganese may help prevent metabolic syndrome and reduce the risk of obesity and other illnesses (10).